 – I am convinced that additional companies and industries beyond the mining industry will soon see a need to develop strategies for biodiversity in the same way that they have for climate change, says Tove Hägglund.

-The Mining with Nature project was initiated by Svemin, a trade organization for mines, minerals and metal producers in Sweden.
-The project is carried out within the framework of the Strategic Innovation Program SIP STRIM, a joint venture by Vinnova, Formas and the Swedish Energy Agency.
+The Mining with Nature project was initiated by Svemin, an industry organization for mines, minerals and metal producers in Sweden.
+The project is carried out within the framework of the Strategic Innovation Program (SIP) Swedish Mining Innovation, a joint venture by Vinnova, Formas and the Swedish Energy Agency.
 The project is led by Ecogain.
-Several strategic partners in the mining industry are involved in the project, including Boliden, LKAB, Cementa and Nordkalk.
-The roadmap is to be presented at Svemin’s autumn meeting in November 2020.